Funding for Groups

 City Bridge Trust is London’s largest independent funder.
 Their vision is for London to be a city where all individuals and communities can thrive, especially those experiencing disadvantage and marginalisation.”

-At any one time they usually have several open grants organised under different themes, including “deaf and disabled people: inclusive services and better access”, “mental health”, and “strengthening voice and leadership”.
+At any one time they usually have several open grants organised under different themes.
+Previous themes have included “deaf and disabled people: inclusive services and better access”, “mental health”, and “strengthening voice and leadership”.

 More information on City Bridge Funding programmes via their website.